 15. Food, glorious food

 Finally, you say.
 Food!
 Geneva has everything in that department.
 There’s fondue, of course.
-And raclette.
+And that cheesy goodness that is raclette.
 Can’t get much more Swiss than that.
 And if you’re here in April, with fresh asparagus in season..
 Mmmmmm…

 In our neighbourhood this time, we spotted this gem, L’envers du décor.